(DH) The Medium and the Message: An Introduction to Media Theory

-Home / Education / Undergraduate Subjects / (DH) The Medium and the Message: An Introduction to Media Theory
+Home / Education / Undergraduate Subjects / 02.173DH The Medium and the Message: An Introduction to Media Theory

 In the digital age, the term “media” has become all but synonymous with forms of mass communication like social media and the news media.
 But, as the field of media theory explores, media forms have always encompassed far more than these.
 Since the dawn of homo sapiens, media of all different kinds––tools, elements, inventions, bodies, voices, technologies, creations––have shaped how human beings live; understand themselves; relate to one another; interface with the world around them; and formulate identities, whether personal, racial, religious, gendered, political, or national.
 Throughout the epochs, media have dreamed of (and sometimes succeeded in) conquering the bounds of space and time.
-In this course, we will traverse diverse landscapes of media objects, technologies, and infrastructures to consider fundamental questions about the human condition: Who are we, and what are we doing here?
-How do the things we use to preserve, express, enhance, and define ourselves end up shaping the ways that we think and behave, at both personal and societal levels?
+In this course, we will traverse diverse landscapes of media objects, technologies, and infrastructures to consider fundamental questions about the human condition.
+How do the things we use to preserve, express, enhance, and define ourselves end up influencing the ways we think and behave, at both personal and societal levels?
 How do the designs of media objects and technologies actively shape their functions?
-To what extent is media history a story of the quest for love and the desire to overcome death?
+The readings for each week comprise short literary texts, mostly stories or poems, that develop insight into the week’s intellectual concepts.
+These will be paired with excerpts from media theorists exploring key conceptual ideas and/or media models.

 Learning Objectives